 Biodiversity describes the diversity of genes, lifeforms, and ecosystems on earth.
 Biodiversity underpins many important ecosystem services provided by urban forests.
 Trees play a critical role in supporting high levels of biodiversity because they provide structure for many organisms and different habitat needs.
+Tree canopy can provide connectivity between fragmented natural environments.
 Wildlife and ecosystems benefit from many of the same urban forest ecosystem services that humans value, like clean air and water, shade, and forage.
 However, planning is required to ensure the urban forest does in fact meet the needs of these other forms of life.

 Port Moody's Naturescape Policy broadly promotes the conservation of native biodiversity on City property.
 This policy works in tandem with the City's development permit area for environmentally sensitive areas (DPA 4) to promote the use of native plants and trees in landscaping required for development on private property, and other best practices for low impact development.
-A concern with this approach is that it may not provide longrun protection to forested natural areas on private land outside of riparian areas where tree removal is already regulated.
-Over time, non-riparian forest on private land may be lost from densification and development, and urbanizing areas and the city's green fabric will be left only with forests in existing riparian corridors.
-The ability to maintain a representative collection of native habitats and ecosystems is an important future goal to be considered, as it makes it less likely that components of Port Moody's biodiversity will be lost.
+A concern with this approach is that it may not provide long-run protection to forested natural areas on private land outside of riparian areas where tree removal is already regulated.
+Over time, non-riparian forest on private land may be lost to development and the city's green fabric will rely on forests in existing riparian corridors.